huxaiphaer/ride-my-way-api/README.md

 ### Installation

-First clone this repository
+First clone this repository on windows
 ```
  git clone @https://github.com/huxaiphaer/ride-my-way-api/tree/develop
  cd ride-my-way-api
  ```

-Create virtual environment and install it
+Create virtual environment and install it on Windows

  ```
  virtualenv --python=python3 venv
- source /venv/bin/activate
+ source .\venv\bin\activate.bat
  ```

 Then install all the necessary dependencies by